polterguy/magic/README.md

 The way Magic works is by reading meta data from your database, for then to automatically generate a complete web API for you, and then afterwards create a complete Angular frontend on top of that.
-Basically, minutes after you started, you've got thousands of lines of perfect Angular code, super scalable, and 100% perfectly secure.
+Basically, minutes after you started, you've got thousands of lines of perfect Angular and .Net code, super scalable, and 100% perfectly secure.

 ## Features